IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/integrating-amazon-alexa.md

 ## Integrating Amazon Alexa on Hardware

-You can skip this section if you are trying to run Amazon Alexa on the TomTom IndiGO emulator or on the TomTom IndiGO reference hardware (Samsung Galaxy S5e WiFi tablet).
+You can skip this section if you are trying to run Amazon Alexa on the TomTom Digital Cockpit emulator or on the TomTom Digital Cockpit reference hardware (Samsung Galaxy S5e WiFi tablet).

 Follow these steps to integrate Amazon Alexa on your custom hardware platform:

 - Download the Alexa LM app APK:
   - [lm-app-en_US-4.1.1.apk](https://repo.tomtom.com/repository/ivi/com/amazon/alexa/aace/lm-app-en_US/4.1.1/lm-app-en_US-4.1.1.apk)
-- Sign the Alexa APK with the same key that was used for signing the TomTom IndiGO APK
+- Sign the Alexa APK with the same key that was used for signing the TomTom Digital Cockpit APK
 - Install the signed Alexa APK on your device:
   ```cmd
   adb install lm-app-en_US-4.1.1-signed.apk